Avinash9414/authService/server/README.md

 ## Configurations

 1. **authConfig.js** : Configures all the env variables from .env and exports them.
-2. **msalConfig.js** : Configures MSAL and also configures the cache for msal using redis.Exports the msal instance and the cryptoProvider instance.
+2. **msalConfig.js** : Configures MSAL and also configures the cache for msal using redis.
+Exports the msal instance and the cryptoProvider instance.

 ## Key Functions